g3vind/tanX.fi-ecommerce/README.md

 ## Technologies and Packages Used

-1. **Redux Toolkit:** For efficient state management, including features like adding to cart and favorites.
+1. **Redux Toolkit:** Efficient state management for features like adding to cart and favorites.
-2. **Auth0:** Providing secure authentication for user login and signup.
+2. **Auth0:** Secure authentication for user login and signup.
-3. **TailwindCSS:** Utilized for a sleek and responsive CSS framework.
+3. **TailwindCSS:** Sleek and responsive CSS framework.
-4. **React Router DOM:** Enabling client-side routing for a smooth user experience.
+4. **React Router DOM:** Client-side routing for a smooth user experience.
 5. **React Icons:** Integration for a wide range of icons.

 ## Features